ramonvermeulen/dotfiles/README.md

 # dotfiles
-Repository containing my personal .dotfiles configuration, making it easy to set-up and synchronize my developer environment across machines.
+Repository containing my personal .dotfiles configurations, making it easy to set-up and synchronize my developer environment across machines.
 This set-up is hugely inspired by the [**TechDufus**][2] dotfiles set-up which can be found [**here**][2].
 Basically most concepts and config is copied from his repo and modified / tweaked / stripped to my own liking.
 The goal is to provide a fully automated and maintainable